 Waverley contains 5.9 hectares of remnant bushland, occurring as scattered pockets on cliff edges, in parklands, road reserves and within private property, providing habitat and food for native wildlife.
+Aboriginal First Nation Peoples have a custodial ongoing spiritual, social, cultural, economic and traditional relationship to the sunshine wattle and the Eastern Suburbs banksia scrub, as well as to all native flora and fauna.
 Since European Settlement, Waverley has lost over 99% of its original vegetation.
 Due to their local significance, these remnants must be protected.
 These areas also contain the threatened plant species, Sunshine Wattle, and the threatened ecological community, Eastern Suburbs Banksia Scrub.